fenghaitao/spec-kit/templates/register-template.md

 - No explanatory text before or after
 - Use proper indentation for readability

-## Hardware Specification Analysis Process
+## Instructions

-Before generating the IP-XACT XML, follow this complete workflow to extract and document all register information:
+Follow this complete workflow to generate IP-XACT XML with comprehensive side-effect documentation:

 ### Step 1: Extract Register Map and Layout